commonsharp/SurvivalProject-Server/README.md

 **@guild-leave** - leaves your guild.

 # TODO
+- [ ] Change every saveUser call to a shorter SQL query to reduce database operations.
 - [ ] Rename each SQL table according to the naming convention.
 - [ ] The sorting of userSessions is done in O(nlgn) instead of O(n).
 - [ ] Lose code/cash/coins when you make a purchase.